spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 Starting from version 3.28.0 of the [Transfer](https://github.com/spryker/transfer) module, you can validate transfer XML definition files against a configurable XSD schema.
 This validation is run as part of the general transfer validation process triggered by the `transfer:validate` command.
 You can enable or disable the validation by overriding the `\Spryker\Zed\Transfer\TransferConfig::isTransferXmlValidationEnabled()` method.
 Spyker provides default XSD schema for validation that can be found in `vendor/transfer/data/definition/transfer-01.xsd`.
 You can change this schema by overriding `\Spryker\Zed\Transfer\TransferConfig::getXsdSchemaFilePath()`.

-Under the hood, the validation tool uses regular `\DOMDocument::schemaValidate()` to validate the transfer definition file against the provided schema, so see the documentation for this method to find out more about possible validation errors in case there are any.
+Under the hood, the validation tool uses regular `\DOMDocument::schemaValidate()` to validate the transfer definition file against the provided schema.

 {% info_block warningBox "The attribute value of the *root* element" %}

-The only valid attribute value of the root `<transfers></transfers>` element is `spryker:transfer-01 http://static.spryker.com/transfer-01.xsd`, even though now the validation also allows `spryker:transfer-01 https://static.spryker.com/transfer-01.xsd` (`https` vs. `http`).
+The only valid attribute value of the root `<transfers></transfers>` element is `spryker:transfer-01 http://static.spryker.com/transfer-01.xsd`, even though now the validation also allows `spryker:transfer-01 https://static.spryker.com/transfer-01.xsd` (`https` versus `http`).
 This is done for backward compatibility reasons.
 Pay attention to this when creating transfer definition files and always use the valid value.

 {% endinfo_block %}